espumita/dotnet-fluent-cli/README.md

 ---

 ## Ussage and concept
 `CliArgumentsBuilder` class let you dynamically, configure options.
-Once build, it will parse the `strin[] args` to a `CliArguments` object.
+Once build, it will parse the `strin[] args` and return a `CliArguments` object.

-You can get program's arguments in .NET from the [Main entrypoint](https://docs.microsoft.com/en-us/dotnet/csharp/fundamentals/program-structure/main-command-line#:~:text=The%20Main%20method%20is%20the,point%20in%20a%20C%23%20program.) or just call `Environment.GetCommandLineArgs()`.
+You can get program's arguments in .NET from the [Main entrypoint](https://docs.microsoft.com/en-us/dotnet/csharp/fundamentals/program-structure/main-command-line#:~:text=The%20Main%20method%20is%20the,point%20in%20a%20C%23%20program.) `strin[] args` parameter, or just call `Environment.GetCommandLineArgs()`.

 ### Short options:
 ```c#